Magnetocalorics of singlet ground state induced moment magnets: Introduction

 The ingredients of the two singlet model are defined in Sec.~\ref{sec:singmod}.
-Its molecular field (MF) treatment in Sec.~\ref{sec:MFA} leads to the selfconsistent solutions for the order parameters and renormalized singlet splitting in the ordered phase as well as critical temperature and field dependence on the control parameter.
+Its molecular field (MF) treatment in Sec.~\ref{sec:MFA} leads to the selfconsistent solutions for the order parameters and renormalised singlet splitting in the ordered phase as well as critical temperature and field dependence on the control parameter.
 In the main Sec.~ \ref{sec:caloric} we derive thermodynamic potentials, specific heat and adiabatic caloric coefficients which are calculated numerically using the MF solutions.
-Sec.~\ref{sec:PrI3} gives a brief discussion of \PR~in the context of the two singlet model and finally in Sec.~\ref{sec:magex} we analyze in detail the field- and temperature dependent magnetic exciton dynamics and their soft mode characteristics.
+Sec.~\ref{sec:materials} {\BLU gives an overview on f-electron singlet ground state materials and in particular a brief discussion of the new induced ferromagnet \PR~in the context of the two singlet model.} Finally in Sec.~\ref{sec:magex} we analyze in detail the field- and temperature dependent magnetic exciton dynamics and their soft mode characteristics.
 A discussion of numerical results and a summary are presented in Secs.~\ref{sec:discussion},\ref{sec:summary}.